How Should I Spend My Money?

 Make it your ambition to live quietly, to mind your own business and to earn your living by your own efforts (1 Thessalonians 4:11).

 Have a great time on your trip!

 SHE SAID: I don’t think it’s a coincidence in my daily Bible reading today that Joshua 22 was included.
 In short, it’s the story of what happens when we judge another’s actions or surrounding circumstances and don’t have the full picture or know the underlying motives (read chapters 22-24 for the full story).

 Do you have a peace about your current charitable decisions?
 Do you feel that the Father is pleased because you have been giving back to him what is already his?
-If so, then perhaps this trip to Europe is indeed God’s will for you (Phil.
-4:7).
+If so, then perhaps this trip to Europe is indeed God’s will for you (Philippians 4:7).
 And because of your faithfulness and obedience in being a good steward, wise saver and a cheerful giver, perhaps he is blessing you with this travel opportunity.

 Beyond that, who knows what he could have planned for you should you take this vacation.
 Is there someone on the plane who will hear the Gospel for the first time because of your conversation with them while being stuck in an airborne metal tube for many hours?
 Is there a significant life change God wants you to make that he will show you while you’re away from the normal (and distracting) hustle and bustle of your everyday life?

 I’m sure whoever told you that you will be disobedient by taking this trip has your best interests at heart.
 But do they truly know what is best for you in this gray matter?
 Do they know your motives?
 And do they know God’s plans and purposes for you in all of this?
-Only you will know, as you follow his will that he will reveal to you (Prov.
-3:5-6).
+Only you will know, as you follow his will that he will reveal to you (Proverbs 3:5-6).

 P.S.
 Let’s both pray he leads you to Europe!